 Student Accident Insurance

-In the event of an accident on campus, please come to our office to file an Incident Report, as this may be requested by the Insurer as part of the claims process.
+In the event of an accident on campus, please come to the Wellness Center to file an Incident Report, as this may be requested by the Insurer as part of the claims process.
 Failure to complete this form may result in denial or delay of payment.

-When the student receives an EOB (Explanation of Benefits) from their primary insurer, they should submit a copy of that along with the itemized bill from the provider to CTM using one of their claim forms. †Following this link will take you out of the SUNY Orange Web site.
-The college cannot be responsible for the content of this external web site, although it has been reviewed and is recommended by the members of the Wellness Center.)
+When the student receives an EOB (Explanation of Benefits) from their primary insurer, they should submit a copy of that along with the itemized bill from the provider to BMI Benefits using one of their claim forms.

 How to submit claims: